Understanding Iron Bacteria

 Iron Bacteria are small living organisms that naturally occur in soil, shallow groundwater, and surface waters.
 These nuisance bacteria combine iron and oxygen to form deposits of “rust,” bacterial cells, and a slimy material that adheres the bacteria to well pipes, pumps, and plumbing fixtures.
 While Iron Bacteria is not known to cause disease, it does produce undesirable effects to a well and the water it produces.

 To prevent Iron Bacteria, start with a clean slate.
-The equipment used in well-drilling can be at fault for contamination if it is not sanitized properly.
+The equipment used in well-drilling can cause contamination if it is not sanitized properly.
 In areas with iron present, it is still likely to have Iron Bacteria in the well.
 Additionally, most private wells require ongoing maintenance to prevent Iron Bacteria growth.
-A home water treatment system works to remove the Iron Bacteria in water and is especially effective with well water.
+Most home water treatment systems are designed to remove ferrous and ferric iron, but do not address treatment of he Iron Bacteria.
+There are a few, There are a few treatment units like the Hague Watermax, that can be configured to treat iron bacteria.

 What are the Effects of Too Much Iron?